-(b) No more than 500 pounds (227 kg) of pyrotechnic compositions or explosive materials are permitted at one time in any fireworks mixing removed from fireworks process buildings at the conclusion of a day's operations and placed in approved magazines.
-[T.D.
-ATF-293, 55 FR 3722, building, any building or area in which the pyrotechnic compositions or explosive materials are pressed or otherwise prepared for finishing or assembly, or any finishing or assembly building.
-All pyrotechnic compositions or explosive materials not in immediate use will be stored in covered, nonferrous containers.
+(b) No more than 500 pounds (227 kg) of pyrotechnic compositions or explosive materials are permitted at one time in any fireworks mixing building, any building or area in which the pyrotechnic compositions or explosive materials are pressed or otherwise prepared for finishing or assembly, or any finishing or assembly building.
+All pyrotechnic compositions or explosive materials not in immediate use will be stored in covered, non-ferrous containers.